SUMMER HOURS OF OPERATION

 Sean joined Manitoba Music in 2002 as the first training coordinator and returned in 2007 after a stint in Toronto.
 He is a graduate of Brandon University School of Music and has a Masters degree in Musicology/Ethnomusicology from York University.
 Sean has taught music and theatre, and toured with the folk band the Dust Poets for 10 years.
 At Manitoba Music, Sean developed training programs, expanded international export and market development, and created business development programs.
 He sits on several local and national creative industry boards and advisory committees.

-Aboriginal Music Development Manager
+Indigenous Music Development Manager

 Alan grew up in Winnipeg and is a member of the Peguis First Nation.
 He received a BA in Economics from Trent University and currently manages Manitoba Music’s Aboriginal Music Program, where he’s worked since 2005.
 Alan chairs the Indigenous category for the JUNO Awards and the Aboriginal Music Manitoba board; he’s member of the MuchFACT music committee, the Rap committee for the JUNO Awards, and the board of directors for Canada’s Music Incubator.
 Contact him to learn more about opportunities and resources dedicated to First Nation, Métis, and Inuit people in music along with information about Aboriginal Music Program projects, which include the AMP Sessions, AMP Camp, Native America North, and Market Builder.